 You also need to consider how conversions are performed on, between, or across any of these system or calculation items.

 Depending on the degree of precision that you want, calculating the value of r can result in a tiny residual in a floating-point unit.
 When you compare the value of r to 0.0, you might find that r≠0.0—the numbers are very close but not equal.
-This kind of discrepancy in results can stem from problems in representing, rounding, displaying, and selectively extracting data.
+This type of discrepancy in results can stem from problems in representing, rounding, displaying, and selectively extracting data.

 data x; x=10.25; put x hex16.; run;